 In case of very high content intensity on the website (imagine Amazone with thousands of items), even a quite well-crafted search query may be not enough as it will bring out too many options in search results.
 In this case, filters can support the interaction flow and allow users to tune their search better: for example, on the e-commerce platform, the filters can narrow down the search results according to price range, specific brands, particular characteristics of the product, and so on.

-Here’s what search filters look like on Wallmart website: the page of search results has a sidebar on the left to allow users narrow down the list of options with the fine-tuning
+Here’s what search filters look like on Walmart website: the page of search results has a sidebar on the left to allow users to narrow down the list of options with the fine-tuning

 One more option is integrating additional tuning right in the search field.
 For example, the search field on Amazon uses the built-in dropdown menu of core categories of goods, so you can start searching inside a specific section right from the search.

-Here are filters designed to tune the search among the hundreds of recipe options in the mobile app.
+Recipe app filters interaction designed to tune the search among the hundreds of recipe options in the mobile app.

-So, the internal search is the element of high importance to provide website visitors or app users with a good user experience.
-Make it intuitive, use the power of habits, consider the points above to improve the search experience of your user interface and strive for the good balance of search and all the other navigation.
+So, internal search is an element of high importance to provide website visitors or app users with a good user experience.
+Make it intuitive, use the power of habits, consider the points above to improve the search experience of your user interface, and strive for a good balance of search and all the other navigation.
 And don’t forget to analyze the internal search result: they will tell you what the users need and look for on your resource.